-You are going to love this section - it's short and sweet because the installation of an iMac G5 on your desktop is a piece of cake.
+You are going to love this section - it's short and sweet because the installation of an Intel-based iMac on your desktop is a piece of cake.
 (Sorry about the cliché overload, but this really is easy.)

 Unpacking your iMac For Dummies